TonyPrater10/projects/README.md

 }
 ```

-Every javascript test file must start with module.exports{} and have a browser object (browser or client, whichever you preffer)
+Every javascript test file must start with module.exports{} and have a browser object (browser or client, whichever you prefer)

 Frequently refer to the [NightwathJS Commands](https://nightwatchjs.org/api/commands/) page to view commands you can do